Mission and History

 Funded by the grant, WIDA developed the 2004 WIDA English Language Proficiency Standards, which served as the basis for the ACCESS for ELLs test of English Language Proficiency.
 WIDA also created professional development workshops to support educators in the WIDA Consortium member states.

-In 2006, WIDA moved to its current home at the University of Wisconsin–Madison, specifically within the Wisconsin Center for Education Research.
-At UW-Madison, WIDA has been able to expand and improve its comprehensive system of assessments and instructional support for educators and practitioners of multilingual learners.
+In 2025, WIDA shifted to a department under the School of Education.
+At UW–Madison, WIDA has expanded and improved its comprehensive system of assessments and instructional support for educators and practitioners who serve multilingual learners.